xiaoshuifu/TOS2/README.md

 The Teamothers supply chain connects the production and operation data of all industries by building the enterprise and material linkage system, and helps the traditional industries to embrace the Internet.
 Through massive multi-source data collection, convergence, calculation, analysis, display, production line digitization, Service platform to provide customers with equipment warning, spare parts replacement forecasting management, product quality management, cost management, production line operation optimization and other overall solutions.
 The main content is data access-data computing analysis-business applications and innovation.

 1) Data structure pattern

 The whole life cycle of the middle line to link all the enterprises to produce products, establish product archives, and included all multi class production equipment operation data (including the production line process, performance, efficiency, energy efficiency, economy, and production line) will be complete, accurate and timely data description, the establishment of digital twins show foundation for data analysis, based on the calculation.
 The data include: equipment operation data, product transport data, talent flow data, daily operation data and consulting reports, especially the data of settlement and collection port of enterprises.
 Then, based on these data and algorithms, a unique data model is formed in the physical union system.
 The interconnection of all things will create numerous data models to help the car people build the system of material union.

 2) Big data operating system

 The Teamothers supply chain takes the production process data as the core, modulates and standardizes the common parts, helps the traditional industry to build high quality quickly with low cost.
 The high performance big data operation system.
 The manager will observe the enterprise's operation through this platform, including the production capacity, the personnel, the technology, the management data to the goods circulation, can help the enterprise to achieve :

-    ⦁	Product lifecycle management：Feedback operation status to improve product design.
+    a) Product lifecycle management：Feedback operation status to improve product design.
 For defective products, find and locate the defect process, influence factors, guide the optimization of production line transformation;
-    ⦁	Production process optimization：Carry out targeted process, process, energy efficiency, equipment maintenance optimization;
+    b) Production process optimization：Carry out targeted process, process, energy efficiency, equipment maintenance optimization;
-    ⦁	Health management of equipment：The trend of historical development, the prediction of the development trend of the fault, and the guidance of inspection, maintenance and technical reform;
+    c) Health management of equipment：The trend of historical development, the prediction of the development trend of the fault, and the guidance of inspection, maintenance and technical reform;
-    ⦁	Inter enterprise service management：On the basis of data sharing of production line, work coordination and service collaboration among enterprises are realized.
+    d) Inter enterprise service management：On the basis of data sharing of production line, work coordination and service collaboration among enterprises are realized.

 <a name="CreditSystem"></a>
 ### Automobile credit system

 The Teamothers supply chain team builds a credit information system based on the Internet of things system to evaluate the credit data of the auto industry.
 Its node members include credit information agencies, users, other institutions (finance leasing companies, auto parts companies, etc.).
 Automotive production departments, government departments, etc., the evaluation contents mainly include the capacity of the enterprise, the flow of people, the technical ability, the management data, the circulation of goods and the sales response of the products.
 Through the Internet of things, these modular data access to the data model to form a car credit model.
 In the future, we will connect with the central banks of various countries to grant credit, access more corporate credit data.
 In order to shape the Teamothers supply chain credit system authority.

 At the same time, in order to solve the problem of credit information abuse, the Teamothers supply chain team uses the intelligent contract of the block chain to establish the credit inquiry authorization mechanism, and records the authorization and query by using the traceability of the block chain, and the block chain is irreversible.
 In addition, sensitive information recorded in the block chain has been encrypted and can be checked only after authorization.

 <a name="FinanceModel"></a>
 ### Ecological finance model

 The Teamothers supply chain has extended its reach to finance after creating a credible ecosystem, including links and credit data.
 Using block chain technology to build an ecological financial model for the financial industry.
 The model will focus on the Teamothers supply chain settlement platform, radiation all financial fields, open the platform for all legitimate financial institutions, and exchange data.
 Interoperable credit information.
 Covers areas such as global settlement, insurance claims processing, syndicated loans, trade finance, capital raising, automation compliance, proxy voting, asset remortgage, and so on.The block chain technology will make the financial services trade faster, the cost will be lower, and the information island will disappear.
 As the history of credit and the source of the assets become an immutable part of the record, the risk is correspondingly reduced.
 The horizon will be widened: for example, it is easier to confirm whether the trading partners are committed to the current negotiations.
 As the audit track records are available at any time, the process of dispute handling will be simpler.
 Intelligent contracts can perform binding agreements in real time.

 <a name="TeamothersValue"></a>